---

 {% callout type="tip" %}

 This tutorial uses both the Tinybird web UI and the Tinybird CLI.
-If you're not familiar with the Tinybird CLI, [read the CLI docs](/classic/cli/install) or just give it a go!
-You can copy and paste every code snippet and command in this tutorial - each step is clearly explained.
+If you're not familiar with the Tinybird CLI, [read the CLI docs](/classic/cli/install) or try it.
+You can copy and paste every code snippet and command in this tutorial.
+Each step is explained.

 {% /callout %}